January 9th 2018

 8 ways to eat like a Mediterranean

-According to a new study, the Mediterranean diet could cut the risk of obesity by half - as well as helping to reduce the risk of developing one of the worst forms of breast cancer.
+The Mediterranean diet could cut the risk of obesity by half as well as help to reduce the risk of developing one of the worst forms of breast cancer.
 With many other health benefits, here's how to eat the Mediterranean way

 It’s been around for centuries, quite literally, and according to UNESCO involves “a set of skills, knowledge, rituals, symbols and traditions concerning crops, harvesting, fishing, animal husbandry, conservation, processing, cooking, and particularly the sharing and consumption of food.”
 It incorporates cuisines and cultural elements from Spain, Greece, Italy, Portugal, Morocco and Cyprus, and is reflective of seasonal transitions and living off the fat of the land (we’ll get to the fat bit later).

 The Mediterranean diet has achieved near legendary status in many ways, and as nutritional therapist Emma Olliff confirms, its health benefits can be far reaching:

 “Research has shown that the traditional Mediterranean diet reduces the risk of heart disease.
 In fact, an analysis of more than 1.5 million healthy adults demonstrated that following a Mediterranean diet was associated with a reduced risk of death from heart disease and cancer, as well as a reduced incidence of Parkinson's and Alzheimer's diseases.”